Generalized Stokes laws for active colloids and their applications: Boundary integral solution

-The boundary integral representation of Eq.~(\ref{eq:BIE}) can be used to obtain explicit expressions for fluid velocity and fluid pressure at any point in the bulk of the fluid.
-By expanding the traction and velocity in the boundary integral expression we obtain expression for fluid flow and pressure in terms of the tensorial coefficients as where the boundary integrals for velocity, $\boldsymbol{G}^{(l)}(\mathbf{r},\mathbf{R}_{j})$ and $\boldsymbol{K}^{(l)}(\mathbf{r},\mathbf{R}_{j})$, are given in terms of the Green's function $\mathbf{G}(\mathbf{R}_{i},\,\mathbf{R}_{j})$ and its derivatives.
-Similarly, the boundary integrals for pressure, $\boldsymbol{P}^{(l)}$ and $\boldsymbol{Q}^{(l)}$, are given in terms of the pressure Green's function $\mathbf{P}$ and its derivatives.
-Both results are derived in Appendix \ref{appendix:fluid-vel-pressure}.
-Using the generalized Stokes laws of Eq.~(\ref{eq:traction-l-sigma}) and force balance condition of Eq.~(\ref{eq:newton-equations-constraints}), the unknown force coefficients can be written in terms of the known velocity coefficients and the body forces and torques.
+The boundary integral representation of Eq.(\ref{eq:BIE}) can be used to obtain explicit expressions for the fluid velocity and the fluid pressure at any point in the bulk of the fluid.
+By expanding the traction and velocity in the boundary integral expression we obtain expression for fluid flow and pressure in terms of the tensorial coefficients as where the boundary integrals for fluid flow and pressure are These boundary integrals are obtained explicitly in terms of the Green's function of Stokes flow and fluid pressure and their derivatives.
+These results are derived in Appendix \ref{appendix:fluid-vel-pressure}.
+Using the generalized Stokes laws of Eq.(\ref{eq:traction-l-sigma}) and balance conditions of Eq.(\ref{eq:newtons}), the unknown traction coefficients can be written in terms of the known slip coefficients and the body forces and torques.
 The expression for fluid velocity and pressure can be then expressed entirely in terms of known quantities as Here $\boldsymbol{G}_{i}^{(1s)}$ and $\boldsymbol{G}_{i}^{(2a)}$ are matrices which, respectively, relate the fluid velocity with body forces and torques while $\boldsymbol{\Pi}_{i}^{(l\sigma)}$ give the linear relation between coefficients of slip velocity to fluid velocity.
 The contribution of body forces to pressure is given by $\boldsymbol{P}_{i}^{(1s)}$, while $\boldsymbol{\Lambda}_{i}^{(ls)}$ gives the contributions from the symmetric irreducible modes of the active slip.
 It is instructive to note that only symmetric traceless parts $\mathbf{V}^{(ls)}$, of the slip modes contribute to the fluid pressure, as pressure is harmonic, unlike the fluid velocity which is biharmonic. $\boldsymbol{\Pi}_{i}^{(l\sigma)}$ and $\boldsymbol{\Lambda}_{i}^{(l\sigma)}$ are tensors of rank $l$ and $l+1$, respectively, and in an unbounded fluid, decay as $r^{-l}$ and $r^{-l+1}$ with distance $r$.